MahmudE14/CourseManagement/README.md

     - Set `DB_DATABASE` to your hosting database name
     - Set `DB_USERNAME` to your `username` associated with the database
     - Set `DB_PASSWORD` to your `password` associated with the database
-- Run this commnd in your terminal `php artisan migrate:refresh`
+- Run this commnd in your terminal `php artisan migrate`
 - Then run the following in the terminal `php artisan db:seed`

 #### Admin credentials